EP & MLTAQ Speech contest 2021

 The task requirements for each language vary across each language.
 Please check the lessons in the EP content library for the specific task requirements for your language.

 If you have any questions regarding the tasks, please feel free to contact the convenors for each language directly.
+Here are their contact details:

 Background speakers are ineligible to compete in non-background speaker divisions.
 Background speakers are defined as